The comic book center in Brussels

 A lot of international comic strips are from Belgian writers and cartoonists.
 The Belgian Comic Book Centre or Cartoon Museum in Brussels has a collection of that important artistic heritage

-In the beginning of the 20th century architect and designer Victor Horta designs a building for warehouse Waucquez, a textile wholesaler.
+At the beginning of the 20th-century architect and designer Victor Horta designs a building for warehouse Waucquez, a textile wholesaler.
 The architect uses a lot of steel and glass with two gigantic cupolas, designed in full art nouveau style.
-Today this historical building is the house for famous comics by Hergé (Tin Tin), Peyo (the Smurfs), Morris (Lucky Luke) and many others.
+Today this historical building is the house for famous comics by Hergé (Tin Tin), Peyo (The Smurfs), Morris (Lucky Luke), and many others.

 |Picture by Daniel Fouss|

 More than 7000 original drawings are exposed for everybody to see, enjoyed, and studied, Together with original and sometimes very valuable first edition cartoons and artworks